 An ionic function can be a permanent feature of a hair dryer, especially a professional-style hair dryer, or switched on and off with a button.
 Manufacturers claim that an ionic function protects hair, reduces frizz, improves shine and banishes static.

 In previous tests, we found that using an ionic setting reduced microscopic signs of hair damage caused by drying at high temperatures and speeds.
 So if you like to blast-dry your hair quickly, we would recommend a hair dryer with an ionic function.
-However, if you generally dry your hair on low power and speed, then this is also effective at minimising hair damage.
+However, if you generally dry your hair on low power and speed, this is also effective at minimising hair damage.

-The pictures below show: from left, normal hair; hair after 100 dryings on maximum heat and speed; hair after 100 dryings on maximum heat and speed with ionic function.
+The pictures below show, from left: normal hair; hair after 100 dryings on maximum heat and speed; hair after 100 dryings on maximum heat and speed with ionic function.